 We publish advertisements across various media platforms which offer these targeting capabilities.
 These platforms collect the personal data via cookies on various websites.
 The data is fully anonymised and no identifiable information is shared with Network Rail at any point in the process.
 Cookies are also used to evaluate the campaigns, by tracking metrics such as the number of people who engage with the advertisement.
 This information is also fully anonymised.

 Throughout the process we engage third party companies to plan, book, and run the advertisements on our behalf.
-As the data controller, Network Rail only work with reputable companies who have clear data protection policies and procedures in place, and who are fully compliant with General Data Protection Regulation (GDPR).
+As the data controller, Network Rail only work with reputable companies who have clear data protection policies and procedures in place, and who are fully compliant with UK General Data Protection Regulation (UK GDPR).

 Changes to our privacy notice and your duty to inform us of changes